 The Video-TSC data set is collected from the Chinese video website Bilibili.
-We crawled 7000 videos with intensive TSCs from the life, short-film, and popularity sections published between January 2018 and December 2021.
-Most of the TSCs are brief Chinese sentences with around ten words.
-The top-20 tags distribution of these videos is shown in Fig. 3, and it shows that the video contents are diverse.
-In order to facilitate video analysis, we divide these videos into segments.
-Specifically, referring to , we use the K-means algorithm to cluster the appearing time of the TSC, and each cluster corresponds to the video segment to be split.
-For each video, we set K by the result of dividing the video duration by 30 so that each video segment is around 30 seconds.
-Furthermore, we also consider the equilibrium of evoked emotions in these videos.
-Using the Chinese sentiment analysis model Ernie , we predict the sentiment score (range from 0 to 1, negative to positive) of each TSC and then take the average of all the TSC sentiment scores in the video segment as the final sentiment score.
-These sentiment scores are only used to pick out an equal number of positive and negative videos, and will not be used in any training stages.
-According to the final sentiment scores, we choose the 8000 most negative and 8000 most positive video segments.
-Finally, we get 16,000 video clips with an average duration of 27.6 seconds.
-There is a total of 163,411,023 TSCs in these video segments.
+We crawled 7,000 videos containing intensive TSC from the life, short film, and popularity sections published between January 2018 and December 2021.
+Most of the TSC are brief Chinese sentences with around 10 words.
+The distribution of the top twenty video tags is shown in Fig. 3, and reveals a wide variety of video content.
+We divide these videos into segments to facilitate analyses.
+Specifically, we use the K-means algorithm to cluster the appearing time of the TSC, with each cluster corresponding to the video segment to be split.
+For each video, we set K as the video duration divided by 30 so that each video segment is around 30 seconds.
+We also consider the equilibrium of evoked emotions in these videos.
+Using the Chinese sentiment analysis model Ernie , the sentiment score (ranging from 0 to 1, negative to positive) of each TSC is predicted and the average of all the TSC sentiment scores in the video segment are used as the final sentiment score.
+These sentiment scores are only used to pick out an equal number of positive and negative videos, and are not used in the training stages.
+We selected the 8,000 most negative and 8,000 most positive video segments, with a total average duration of 27.6 seconds.
+There are a total of 163,411,023 TSCs in these video segments.

-The Top-20 Tags Distribution of the Crawled Videos
+Distribution of the Top 20 Tags of the Crawled Videos

 [fig:tags]